Overview of DNS zones and records

 This article explains the key concepts of domains, DNS zones, DNS records, and record sets.
 You'll learn how it's supported in Azure DNS.

 The Domain Name System is a hierarchy of domains.
 The hierarchy starts from the 'root' domain, whose name is simply '.'.
 Below this come top-level domains, such as 'com', 'net', 'org', 'uk' or 'jp'.
 Below the top-level domains are second-level domains, such as 'org.uk' or 'co.jp'.
 The domains in the DNS hierarchy are globally distributed, hosted by DNS name servers around the world.

 A domain name registrar is an organization that allows you to purchase a domain name, such as

 contoso.com.
 Purchasing a domain name gives you the right to control the DNS hierarchy under that name, for example allowing you to direct the name

 www.contoso.com to your company web site.
 The registrar may host the domain in its own name servers on your behalf, or allow you to specify alternative name servers.

-Azure DNS provides a globally distributed, high-availability name server infrastructure, which you can use to host your domain.
+Azure DNS provides a globally distributed and high-availability name server infrastructure that you can use to host your domain.
 By hosting your domains in Azure DNS, you can manage your DNS records with the same credentials, APIs, tools, billing, and support as your other Azure services.

 A DNS zone is used to host the DNS records for a particular domain.
 To start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
 Each DNS record for your domain is then created inside this DNS zone.